 Any instruction that specifies a file register as part of the instruction performs a Read-Modify-Write (R-M-W) operation.
 The register is read, the data is modified, and the result is stored according to either the instruction, or the destination designator 'd'.
 A read operation is performed on a register even if the instruction writes to that register.

-For example, a CLRF GPIO instruction will read GPIO, clear all the data bits, then write the result back to GPIO.
-This example would have the unintended result that the condition that sets the GPIF flag would be cleared.
+For example, a CLRF PORTA instruction will read PORTA, clear all the data bits, then write the result back to PORTA.
+This example would have the unintended result of clearing the condition that set the RAIF flag.

-TABLE 10-1: OPCODE FIELD DESCRIPTIONS
+TABLE 10-1:OPCODE FIELD DESCRIPTIONS

 Field Description

 f Register file address (0x00 to 0x7F)

 W Working register (accumulator)

 b Bit address within an 8-bit file register

 k Literal field, constant data or label

 x Don't care location (= 0 or 1).
-The assembler will generate code with x = 0.
+The assembler will generate code with x = 0 .
 It is the recommended form of use for compatibility with all Microchip software tools.

-d Destination select; d = 0: store result in W, d = 1: store result in file register f.
+d Destination select; $d = 0$: store result in W, d = 1: store result in file register f.
 Default is d = 1.

 PC Program Counter

-TO Time-out bit
+ТО Time-out bit

 PD Power-down bit

-FIGURE 10-1: GENERAL FORMAT FOR
+FIGURE 10-1: GENERAL FORMAT FOR INSTRUCTIONS